 Unusable reserves hold the value of unrealised gains or losses of the Council either relating to the financing of capital investment or reflecting timing differences between recognition of assets and liabilities under accounting rules and that required under statutory regulations for the purposes of setting Council Tax.
-These reserves decreased in the year by a net £46m, primarily due to changes in accounting treatment for the Asset Ceiling on the pension fund assets.
+These reserves increased in the year by a net £10m, primarily due to changes an increase in the revaluation reserve following revaluation.